Contact Us Today (424) 372-3112

 Hit and Run Laws in California

-If you are involved in crash where you struck a parked vehicle, fence, or other property, you must make some type of effort to notify the owner.
+If you are involved in a crash where you struck a parked vehicle, fence, or other property, you must make some type of effort to notify the owner.
 In a situation where you are unable to locate an owner, you have to leave a note on the damaged property.
 This note should include your name, address, and a brief description of what happened.

-Contact our criminal defense lawyers to learn how we can help you get your hit and run charges reduced to a lesser offense or dismissed.
+Contact our criminal defense lawyers to learn how we can help you get your hit-and-run charges reduced to a lesser offense or dismissed.

 Description of California's Hit and Run Laws